kelvinz/code-notes/courses/spark_docs.md

 Use the Left Eye Closed patch to make something happen while the user’s left eye is closed.
 	face => closed state

+*Kissing Face*
+Use the Kissing Face patch to make something happen while the user brings the corners of the mouth together to make a kissing face.
+	face => output